Pandemic habits: How to hang on to the good ones and get rid of the bad

 On the flip side, Viciere said, be honest in your audit and consider any habits you’ve developed that may be counterproductive to your goals, such as drinking more alcohol.
 “We often know there are things we’re doing that aren’t working for us,” Viciere said, “yet we never create a plan to change them.”

-And, Viciere said, you can add reminders: Post your purpose on your mirror or the lock screen on your phone, for example.
+And, Viciere said, you can add reminders: Post your purpose on your mirror or the lock screen of your phone, for example.
 “It’s easy to fall in line with the pace of society if we’re not mindful.”

 Schedule, and scale back